General School Information (FAQ)

 - drug or alcohol abuse

 Parents have an opportunity every term to find out about their child’s progress in school.
 We hold regular parents consultation evenings where you are invited to come into school, by appointment, and discuss your child’s progress.
-In the Summer term we provide you with written reports.
+In the Summer term we provide you with full written reports together with interim reports every term.

 If you would like to discuss your child’s progress at any other time, the class teacher or form tutor will be pleased to make an appointment to see you.